Mark-crypto/react-mini-projects/README.md

 This repository contains a collection of mini React projects.
 Each project is a standalone application that demonstrates various React concepts such as state management, routing, hooks, and API integrations.
 New projects will be added regularly, so stay tuned for more React-based applications!

+I also write educative blogs on React, cloud and other tech topics feel free to checkout my medium page for free educational content [CLICK HERE TO VIEW](https://medium.com/@mark.onyango_95482)

 ## Projects

 ### 1. [Backroads](https://backroads-sec-app.netlify.app/)